-Our Houston personal injury attorney proudly represents policyholders and injured victims throughout Texas.
+Our experienced personal injury attorney proudly represents policyholders and injured victims throughout Texas.
 Because we treat each case as if it were our own, we intently listen to our clients' unique needs, goals and objectives.
 Completely understanding our clients' stories help us secure substantial recoveries from insurance companies after a serious accident or work-related incident.

 Liability insurance exists to provide the policyholder with protection in the event that he or she is sued.
 Whether the insured is an individual or a corporation, the purpose of having liability insurance is to avoid the significant financial losses that one might suffer upon losing a lawsuit.